 A nation which wishes to preserve democratic institutions cannot afford to allow its legislatures to become engaged on a large scale in the promiscuous distribution of special subsidies and special favors.
 Once this occurs, there is no protecting the interests of the community at large, and, what is more important, there is no protecting the political institutions themselves.
 Tariff legislation is politically the first step in the degeneration of popular government into the warfare of each group against all.
 Its significance for political morality is, moreover, quite patent.
-Against the tariff, all other forms of "patronage" and "pork-barrel legislation" seem of minor importance.8 may complicate public issues beyond the understanding or patience of the typical voter and so make democratic control over government less and less workable.
+Against the tariff, all other forms of "patronage" and "pork-barrel legislation" seem of minor importance.8

+Democracy, which is essentially a method of popular control over rulers by discussion and elections, is always in danger of being overburdened.
+To load government with more and more functions may complicate public issues beyond the understanding or patience of the typical voter and so make democratic control over government less and less workable.
 This is one reason why government should not bear the immense burden of regulating the myriad aspects of people's lives and businesses.
 Wherever decentralized or "automatic" decision-making can work, arrangements requiring continual positive government intervention should be avoided.
 Government should not have to manufacture agreement on matters whose very nature makes a genuine consensus unlikely.
 Government should confine itself, as far as possible, to policies that the citizens can discuss intelligently.
 Now, the free market decentralizes and keeps out of politics a far-reaching and important kind of decision-making.
 It is a shame, in my opinion, to sabotage by Protectionist measures such a great bulwark of democratic government and human freedom as the free market.